zspitz/dlr/docs/dlr-overview/architecture-introduction.md

 **DynamicMetaObject** -- This type is implemented by languages and library authors to represent an object in an abstract operation and how to perform binding for that object.
 A DynamicMetaObject has several methods representing the abstract operations such as fetching members, setting members, invoking a member, invoking the object itself, instantiating the object, or performing standard operations (addition, multiplication, etc.).

-**Compiler** -- The DLR ships an Expression Tree compiler, Expression&lt;T&gt;.Compile that returns a delegate for invoking the code represented by the tree.
+**Compiler** -- The DLR ships an Expression Tree compiler, Expression\<T\>.Compile that returns a delegate for invoking the code represented by the tree.

 **Utilities** -- There are some helper classes for implementing languages.
 The DLR has a GeneratorExpression that can be used in a LambdaExpression for creating what C\# calls iterators.
 The DLR rewrites the expression tree, which contains YieldExpressions, to a new tree that open codes the state machine for re-entering the iteration and re-establishing any dynamic state (for example, try-catch's).
 There are math helpers such as BigInteger, Complex, and Tuples.
 There is a GlobalVariableExpression and optimized module support for creating supporting the DLR hosting model and having faster ScriptScopes behind CompiledCode.